|

 glyph names.

-line if a break is forced.
+of an output line if a break occurs.

 Restricted requests